electronic press kit

-The Rusty Pieces are an original, soulful, bluesy, indie rock and pop duet from Memphis, TN.
+The Rusty Pieces are an original, soulful, bluesy, indie rock and pop duet from Memphis, TN who are now blissfully spending their summers in the beautiful Florida Keys!
 Long time singer/songwriters Jessi Dalton and Weston Eric Sherman found each other in late 2015, and out sprang a crop of soulful, earthy, catchy ear candy... along with a story book romance.
-The Rusty Pieces blend stomp box, washboard, cajon, and shakers with guitar and rich vocal harmonies to create a one of a kind sound.
-Their goal is to create music that defies genre and gets stuck in your head after the first listen.
-The Rusty Pieces music has been called bluesy pop, soulful pop, indie-pop, front porch pop, pop rock, old timey, high energy, and the list goes on.
+The Rusty Pieces blend a suitcase bass drum, washboard, cajon, and shakers with guitar and rich vocal harmonies to create a one of a kind sound.
+Their goal is to make music that defies genre and gets stuck in your head after the first listen.
+The Rusty Pieces music has been called bluesy pop, soulful pop, indie-pop, front porch pop, pop rock, high energy, catchy as hell, and the list goes on.
 We just call it damn good music, and we think you'll agree.

 Jessi DaltoN locked herself in a room to learn "Blackbird" on the guitar when she was ten years old and never looked back.
 She's since released 5 albums with 4 different bands proving herself an amazing songwriter each time out.
 Her voice and her presence grab a crowd's attention and don't let go.
 She is a riveting performer with an undeniable "it" factor.
 Jessi has the kind of presence that fills not only the stage but the entire room and, as if that weren't enough, Dalton has recently been noted as having "the most sparkle per square inch" of anyone you'll likely meet.

 Weston Sherman recently spent 20 years doing exactly what his 5th grade teacher Mrs. White predicted: not living up to his full potential.
 He played occasional gigs back in Columbus OH, but spent most of his time writing music and honing his craft meanwhile finding time for a 5 year stint as an amateur stand-up comedian.
-A soulful performer with a mind boggling catalog of unpublished material, Sherman arrived in Memphis two years ago as a fresh slab of musical meat... a true diamond in the rough.
+A soulful performer with a mind boggling catalog of unpublished material, Sherman arrived in Memphis five years ago as a true diamond in the rough.
 His word play, rhyme schemes, melodies and passionate delivery will have you saying "Where the hell has this guy been hiding out?"